sbarthelemy/arboris-python/doc/intro.rst

 Introduction
 ============

-todo: add a great introduction.
+TODO: add a great introduction.

 This document was much inspired by [Duindam2006]_